 Full voting membership requires certification in emergency medicine or pediatric emergency medicine by the American Board of Emergency Medicine, the American Osteopathic Board of Emergency Medicine, or the Royal College of Physicians and Surgeons of Canada.
 Those members formerly qualified as lifetime members are also considered full voting members.
 Those members who have been certified in emergency medicine or pediatric emergency medicine by the American Board of Emergency Medicine, the American Osteopathic Board of Emergency Medicine, or the Royal College of Physicians and Surgeons of Canada for 25 years or more are also considered full voting members who may continue using the FAAEM designation.
 A voting member of the Academy shall be entitled to vote for officers and directors, except for the YPS member director and the resident representative.
 YPS members shall be entitled to vote for the YPS member director.
 The resident representative shall be the AAEM/RSA president.

-Associate membership is limited to graduates from an Accreditation Council on Graduate Medical Education or American Osteopathic Association approved emergency medicine training program.
+Associate membership is limited to graduates from an Accreditation Council on Graduate Medical Education or American Osteopathic Association (prior to 2019) residency programs through completion of the board certification process as administered by ABEM or AOA.
 Associate members shall be entitled to vote for the YPS member director if they are members of the Young Physicians Section.

 A fellow-in-training member is limited to graduates from an Accreditation Council on Graduate Medical Education or American Osteopathic Association approved emergency medicine training program who are currently in a fellowship.
 Fellow-in-training members shall be entitled to vote for the YPS director.
 Fellow-in-training members will hold a dual membership in AAEM and the AAEM Young Physician Section.

 4.5 Resident Membership